mondo989/serverMaestro/README.md

 - **/server remove [existingProject]**: Remove a project from the management list.
 - **/server endAll**: Close the terminal, effectively ending all running servers.
 - **/server [existingProject] pull**: Pull the latest updates for the specified project from GitHub.
-- **/readScreen**: Capture the screen content and perform OCR using Tesseract.js.
 - **/lights on/off**: Trigger Siri Shortcuts to control lights or other smart home devices.
 - **/custom [script]**: Run a custom automation script from the automation directory.